m00g3n/cluster-inventory/hack/benchmark/README.md

 # Benchmark
-The 'benchmark.sh' script creates secrets that can be used for benchmarking infrastructure manager.
+The 'benchmark.sh' script creates secrets that can be used for benchmarking Infrastructure Manager.

 ## Usage

 In order to use it, call `./hack/benchmark/benchmark.sh {number_of_secrets_to_generate) {path_to_secret_template)`

-Script generates `/tmp/input_{currentdateandtime}.json` input file containing list of runtimeIDs of generated secrets:
+The script generates the `/tmp/input_{currentdateandtime}.json` input file containing a list of runtimeIDs of the generated secrets:
 ``` json
 [
   "AB65AB53-7B0A-481C-A472-349B4947D50D",